As Amazon burns, Brazil's Bolsonaro tells rest of world not to interfere

 Although fires are a regular and natural occurrence during the dry season at this time of year, environmentalists blamed the sharp rise on farmers setting the forest alight to clear land for pasture.

-In that, they may have had at least tacit encouragement from the firebrand right-wing president, who took power in January.
+Farmers may have had at least tacit encouragement from the firebrand right-wing president, who took power in January.
 Bolsonaro has repeatedly said he believes Brazil should open the Amazon up to business interests, to allow mining, agricultural and logging companies to exploit its natural resources.

-On Wednesday, he blamed non-governmental organizations for setting the fires, without providing evidence, but appeared to row back on Thursday, when he said for the first time that farmers could be behind them.
+On Wednesday, he blamed non-governmental organizations for setting the fires, without providing evidence.
+He appeared to row back on Thursday, when he said for the first time that farmers could be behind the fires.

 Macron took to Twitter to call the Amazon fires an “international crisis” that should be discussed by the G7 summit that will begin on Saturday in Biarritz, France.
 The Group of Seven rich countries does not include Brazil.

-Guterres said he was “deeply concerned” by the fires, adding “we cannot afford more damage to a major source of oxygen and biodiversity.”
+Guterres said he was “deeply concerned” by the fires, adding, “We cannot afford more damage to a major source of oxygen and biodiversity.”

 Federal prosecutors in Brazil said they were investigating a spike in deforestation and wildfires raging in the Amazon state of Pará to determine whether there has been reduced monitoring and enforcement of environmental protections.